-Impact crushing reduces material by utilising the theory of mass versus velocity in two ways.
+Impact crushing reduces material by utilizing the theory of mass versus velocity in two ways.
 In one method, material can be broken by its collision with hammers that are fixed to a spinning rotor.
 The material is broken mainly by its initial impact with the hammer and then further reduced by its impact against the breaker plates.
 Inter-particle collisions and particle-on-particle attrition also break down the material.

 The other method involves the material being thrown at high speed against a solid anvil, breaking the material along its natural fissure lines.
 The particle size is controlled by how fast and how far the material is thrown.